 How Oats Benefit Your Pets Skin

 When applied directly to the skin, the oats’ nutrients fight dryness and provide the body with a layer of protection.
-Not only does this help the skin look better, it also hastens the replacement of damaged and / or dead skin cells.
+Not only does this help the skin look better, it also has anti-inflammatory properties that relieve itching and soothe the skin.
 Because of this, doggy shampoos with oatmeal have been becoming more popular.

 I feel there is something so cool about living with an animal.
 I have always felt this way.
 This is especially true when it is a more sentient and responsive creature, like a cat or dog.
 The relationships we have with our pets are unique, and the ties we form are real.

 Studies have found that the well-known bonding hormone, oxytocin, is released in certain animal-human relationships.

 This chemical reaction was seen in both canine- and feline-human relationships, although it was more prominent with dogs, for obvious reasons.
 I mean, have you seen those videos of cats just not caring and being total jerks?
 Yeah.
 I love those, too.